orangepips/coding-the-matrix/README.md

  * **Problem 4.17.12** the `Mat` class should be implemented earlier in the chapter.
  * [`solver.py`](solver.py) module implementation is based 64 encoded pyc.
 No comments explaining why.
  * 5.11 The Exchange Lemma is not well explained.
 It could use a concrete example before Problem 5.14.11
+ * 9.2.2 Augmenting `project_orthogonal` goes way off the reservation:
+   * The Mathese vs Python array indexing syntax of one versus zero, respectively is annoying.
+That this section announces the Mathese therein will use zero is simply maddening.
+   * Then telling the reader about what's Pythonic or not, is even nuttier.

 # Errors Found